The Faculty Marshal role is an esteemed privilege. Your role in Commencement is not

 items of value to be left at the coat check.
 Graduates should pick up their coats

 Faculty regalia can be picked up in Suite 1101.

 - Bathroom men/women.

 Bathrooms are located on the south east corner and the east side of the arena lower level.
 Suites 1312 and 1115 will also be opened for additional facility access.

 - Where do Graduates meet their family after the ceremony?

 All graduates will be immediately escorted to the north lawn which is located between

-the Convocation Center and the Jacoby Dickens Center for the post ceremony reception.
+the Convocation Center and the Jacoby Dickens Center for the New Alumni Reception.

 Family members should be directed to meet the graduates at the reception.
 No one will

-be allowed to linger in the Convocation Center.
+be allowed to remain in the Convocation Center.